• Skip to primary navigation

 Chocolate chips: Use regular or mini chocolate chips or chopped chocolate.
 Use Semi-sweet, white chocolate, or dark chocolate chips.

-Storage: Store these matcha brownies in an airtight container.
-Store at room temperature for 2-3 days or in the refrigerator for up to 5 days.
+Storage: Store leftovers in an airtight container at room temperature for 2-3 days or in the refrigerator for up to 5 days.
 To freeze, wrap brownies with two layers of plastic wrap and place them in a freezer storage bag in the freezer for up to 3 months.
 Thaw in the refrigerator overnight.

 Nutrition